Updated on 23 Oct, 2024

-In the fast-paced design world, creating products that actually meet users’ needs requires more than theoretical knowledge or assumptions.
+In the fast-paced design world, creating products that truly meet users’ needs requires more than theoretical knowledge or assumptions.
 It demands a deep, empathetic understanding of how users interact with products in their everyday lives.
-This is where contextual inquiry comes into play.
+So, what is contextual inquiry?

 In this blog, we will understand what is contextual inquiry, along with contextual inquiry examples, to understand better the meaning of this powerful method used in user research.